dvglenn/TMScripts/README.md

 <img src="https://i.imgur.com/53naewz.png" width="75%" >

 # [Missing Expirations Helper](https://github.com/dvglenn/TMScripts/raw/main/DGMissingExpirationHelper.user.js)
-### Adds "View" Button for each ASIN in the Missing Expirations list.
+### Adds ability to sort table by clicking on column headers.
+Also adds "View" Button for each ASIN in the Missing Expirations list.
 When this button is clicked, it will open the Inventory tool in a separate window.
 This eliminates the need to highlight, copy, switch to the inventory page, and paste in the ASIN and replaces it with a single click of the button.
 <img src="https://i.imgur.com/UBwduVa.png" width="40%" >

 # [Missing Expirations Inventory Helper](https://github.com/dvglenn/TMScripts/raw/main/DGMissingExpirationInventoryHelper.user.js)